TaranehMB/Conway-s-Game-of-Life-Four-Phase/README.md

 The code is written and executed via python 3.14.0

 The difference between this code and a normal game of life code, is that in order to portray the recursive nature of the game better, there is a transitional state which shows the previous cells dying, and then the birth of the new cells.
 It is a more clear visual representation of how the cells are born regarding the previous state.

+## Current Status

+In this stage, I have a simple functioning four-phase game of life, with adjustable initial grid and adjustable time interval between phases (respectively set to default 10*10 grid and one second time interval).

+## Future experiments

+I intend to make the initial probability distribution of alive and dead cells an adjustable input too.